-The interventions, also financed with PNRR funds, aim to improve the travel experience of passengers and make the stations more accessible and welcoming.
-Specifically, the internal areas of the stations will be renovated, accessibility for people with disabilities will be improved and the external areas will be redeveloped.
+The projects, also funded by PNRR funds, aim to improve the passenger travel experience and make stations more accessible and welcoming.
+Specifically, the station interiors will be renovated, accessibility for people with disabilities will be improved, and outdoor areas will be redeveloped.

 The stations affected by the works are: